How Much Do Transcription Services Cost? A Transcription Service Rate Guide

 Currently, ASR struggles to achieve accuracy rates above 80% — even if the audio file is as high-quality as possible.
-Complications like accents, multiple speakers, background noise or simply poor quality audio can cause accuracy to plummet.
+Complications like accents, multiple speakers, focus groups, background noise or simply poor quality audio can cause accuracy to plummet.
 If too many of these issues are present, then you can end up with a transcript that just doesn’t make any sense.

 If you do decide to go ahead and use automatic speech recognition, then you have to plan ahead.
 That means investing in a high-quality recording and capturing audio in a quiet room with little background noise and, ideally, with only one speaker.

 No matter what, you are going to need to count on spending some time editing your transcript produced by ASR.
 The upside, however, is that the pricing is pretty consistent.
 There are no options when it comes to the transcription process.
 You simply get the algorithm’s best shot at a verbatim transcription of your recording.

 Basic Price Variations Within Human Transcription Services